Effects of Jamming Attacks on Wireless Networked Control Systems Under Disturbance: Analysis of Networked Stabilization

-Our analysis approach differs from the more classical approaches utilized in the cases where the transmission failure indicator process $\{l(t)\in\{0,1\}\}_{t\in\mathbb{N}_{0}}$ is a Bernoulli process or a Markov chain.
+Our analytical approach differs from the more classical approaches used when the transmission failure indicator process $\{l(t)\}_{t\in\mathbb{N}_{0}}$ is a Bernoulli process or a Markov chain.
 In those cases, stability analysis can rely on the probability of failures $\mathbb{P}[l(t)=1]$ and conditional failure probabilities $\mathbb{P}[l(t)=q|l(t-1)=r]$, $q,r\in\{0,1\}$, (see \cite{quevedo2011packetized,costa2004discrete}).
-We remark that in our case, precise information of such probability terms is not available due to the uncertainty in the generation of attacks.
-Specifically, the interference power $v(t)$ at a given time $t$ is part of attacker's strategy and cannot be known with certainty.
+In our case, precise information of such probability terms is not available due to the uncertainty in the generation of attacks.
+Specifically, the interference power $\phi_{\mathrm{J}}(t)$ at a given time $t$ is part of attacker's strategy and cannot be known with certainty.
 As a result, the transmission failure probability at that time is also uncertain and cannot be used in the analysis.
+Note, however, that Bernoulli-type packet losses are a special case where $\phi_{\mathrm{J}}$ is a constant function.
+In this paper, we are interested in the cases where the interference power level $\phi_{\mathrm{J}}$ is time-varying and the attacker designs its progression so as to leverage the disturbance to cause instability as in Example~\ref{ExampleStrategy}.

-A crucial role in our analysis is played by the following lemma, where we investigate the products of affine functions that involve the transmission failure indicator $l(\cdot)$ and obtain upper bounds for their expected values.
+A crucial role in our analysis is played by the following lemma, where we investigate the products of affine functions that involve the transmission failure indicator $l(\cdot)$ and obtain some upper bounds for their expected values.
 As shown later in the proof of Theorem~\ref{TheoremBoundedDisturbance}, such upper bounds allow us to conduct stability analysis without relying on transmission failure probabilities for each time step.
 In the derivation of these bounds, an essential step is to exploit the concavity of the upper-bounding function $\hat{p}$ given in (\ref{eq:p_phat_ineq}).

-\begin{lemma} Suppose that the attacker's interference power process $\{v(t)\in[0,\infty)\}_{t\in\mathbb{N}_{0}}$ satisfies Assumption~\ref{SecondAssumption}.
+\begin{lemma} Suppose that the attacker's interference power process $\{\phi_{\mathrm{J}}(t)\in[0,\infty)\}_{t\in\mathbb{N}_{0}}$ satisfies Assumption~\ref{SecondAssumption}.
 Then for every $\alpha_{1}\geq0$, $\alpha_{0}\geq0$ that satisfy

 there exist scalars $\mu\geq0$ and $\theta\in(0,1)$ such that

 for $t_{1},t_{2}\in\mathbb{N}_{0}$ with $t_{1}<t_{2}$. \end{lemma}

 \begin{proof} For the case where $\alpha_{1}+\alpha_{0}=0$, (\ref{eq:geometric-lemma-result}) holds for any $\mu\geq0$ and $\theta\in(0,1)$.
 In the following, we consider the case where $\alpha_{1}+\alpha_{0}>0$.
 First, by Lemma~2.1 of \cite{ahmetifacwc2017},